Road signs in the United Kingdom: 1954 Highway Code

+1958 saw the introduction of 40 mph speed limits on certain, mostly dual-carriageway, roads in London.
+A distinctive new sign was used, resulting in three distinct formats of speed limit sign.

+In 1960, order was imposed: henceforth all speed limit signs were to be of the format first used in 1935 for 30 mph signs.
+This differed from the UN Protocol sign only in the font used.

 Manufacture of traffic signs

 Early road signs were usually cast iron, but this was increasingly displaced by cast aluminium in the 1930s.
 Cast signs were designed to be maintained by being repainted with the raised lettering and symbol easily picked out by an untrained hand.

-From the 1930s, this sort of sign could be given an element of night use by the inclusion of glass reflectors.
-An alternative to casting and painting was vitreous enamelled sheet iron or steel.
-In the 1950s cast signs were quickly displaced by sheet metal (usually aluminium) coated with adhesive plastics; these could be made reflective, famously by Scotchlite.
+An alternative to casting and painting was vitreous enamelled sheet iron or steel.(as with the AA and RAC signs) In the 1950s cast signs were quickly displaced by sheet metal (usually aluminium) which could be embossed to simulate casting.

+No Entry sign at Kenton Library, London.
+The embossed letters across the central band which had been black were painted white after Worboys.

+Later, sheet metal signs were coated with adhesive plastics, which could be made reflective, famously by Scotchlite.
 Such signs had become almost universal by the reforms of the early 1960s.

 Direction signs to 1963

 Pre-Worboys direction signs can occasionally be seen.

 A pre-Worboys road sign on Meadrow, in Farncombe.
 Only a handful of these pre-1963 signs still exist.